soc-air/socair.github.io/about.md

 permalink: /about/
 ---

 I'm a Senior Undergraduate at IIIT Naya Raipur, India (2016-20, B.Tech CSE).
+I love development which makes AI happen in real-time scenarios.

 I have previously interned at :